HengamJam/Resume/index.md

 _UI/UX designer_, June 2014- December 2017

 - Working in a fast-paced environment focusing on designing interfaces for internal andexternal websites.
-- Leading the design of a design system to create consistent components for developers and designers across KOHAN Creative’s product suite.
+- Leading the design of a design system to create consistent components for developersand designers across KOHAN Creative’s product suite.
-- Collaborating with developers, designers, and product managers to identify user and business needs, ensure great user experience and coherent visual identity, and build the final product.
+- Collaborating with developers, designers, and product managers to identify user andbusiness needs, ensure great user experience and coherent visual identity, and build the final product.
 - Creating style guides, mid to high fidelity mockups, clickable prototypes.
 - Conducting user tests and using the feedback to iterate on designs.
-- Creating all aspects of interaction and visual design for the team and company’s events, including event signages, presentations, icon design.
+- Creating all aspects of interaction and visual design for the team and company’sevents, including event signages, presentations, icon design.
-- Created a product flow, mockups, prototype and custom design responsive website for the KOHAN Creative.
+- Created a product flow, mockups, prototype and custom design responsive website forthe KOHAN Creative.

-- Working in a fast-paced environment focusing on designing interfaces for internal andexternal websites.
-- Communicated and worked cross-functionally to meet deliverables in a timely manner.
-- Created financial analysis reporting for upper management (President and Controller).

 _Administrative Assistant_, Summer 2012 & Summer 2013